michaelwfc/data_structure_and_algo/coursera_algorithms_labs/notes/Chapter 4 Graph.md

 ### Edge relaxation.
+to relax an edge v->w means to test whether the best known way from s to w is to go from s to v, then take the edge from v to w, and, if so, update our data structures to indicate that to be the case.

 Relax edge e = v→w.
 - distTo[v] is length of shortest known path from s to v.
 - distTo[w] is length of shortest known path from s to w.